Musicians Guide to Reggae Music

 One of the most famous Rastafarian performers, Bob Marley, is considered a legend.
 He was also a huge proponent of marijuana usage, and would even smoke onstage despite the consequences.
 One of his albums even has him unashamedly smoking a large marijuana joint.
 Peter Tosh, another reggae singer who died in 1987, was also a huge supporter of marijuana with his song “Legalize It”.
 Other controversies have recently occurred with a branch of reggae called Dancehall, which some have claimed have homophobic lyrics.

 In 1982, a group of children re-did a song by The Mighty Diamonds called “Pass The Kouchie”, the group changed the word Kouchie, a term for marijuana to “Dutchie” a word for a cooking pot.
 The Musical Youth song swept the country and was a great hit, as well as a crossover to pop.
-Yet despite the popularity and legend of Marley, very little reggae has had pop hit status.
+Yet, despite the popularity and legend of Marley, very little reggae has had pop hit status.